electricimp/AzureIoTHub/examples/README.md

 ![RetrieveTwinLogs](./example_imgs/RetrieveTwinLogs.png)

-13. [Update Twin Document](#retrieveupdate-twin-document) (**of the device with ID used in the step 5**) from the Azure Portal: add or change, if already exists, the desired property "test".
+13. Update the Twin Document **of the device created via individual enrollment in step 5** from the Azure Portal: add or change, if already exists, the desired property "test".
 Then check from the logs in the IDE that the desired properties are received and the reported properties are updated.
+[How to update the Twin Document](#retrieveupdate-twin-document).

 ![UpdateTwinLogs](./example_imgs/UpdateTwinLogs.png)